On the Flipside

 Process

-GIF I made to help pitch the "dimension swapping" concept.
+GIF I made to pitch the "dimension swapping" concept.

-GIF I made to help pitch the "dimension swapping" concept.
+GIF I made to pitch the "dimension swapping" concept.

 The bubble caves are an homage to Super Metroid.